sfbrigade/compass/README.md

 This is the beginnings of the repo of Project Compass located here on Slack. https://sfbrigade.slack.com/archives/C01R8E75N1K

-Project Leads are - Niko and Nina Hildo

 This is the main file for the project summary https://docs.google.com/document/d/13S8i_FnynycBV8vipjiFO4DwM2tDbauoN212gAurUd4/edit#heading=h.2vr8ga7aqr4o